RobHallArt/Workplace-Anxiety/README.md

 When conversing, the machines diminutive size and squeaky 'voices' could make them seem cute, especially on their own.
 I attempted to counter this by creating a design that was somewhat industrial, using metal bolts to hold the machines and their frames together to give an industrial feel.
 Bare materials play a part too, exposed circuitry and burned wood from laser cutting.
 Early on I printed head assemblies using coloured 3D printer filament, but added a black fascia attached with bolts, to mitigate this.
 The machines really become sinister when they are part of a fleet.
 One machine tracking you with it's eyes as you move around it is not particularly effective, but seven machines acting independently is overwhelming.

 All along I had the scenario in my head of conversations stifled by the arrival of the subject of such conversation.
-The sense of exclusion was the foundation of the project is that is exactly how I see the takeover of machines manifesting itself.
+The sense of exclusion was the foundation of the project as that is exactly how I see the takeover of machines manifesting itself.

 # TECHNICAL
 This project has taught me a huge amount about physical computing.
 I have tested, ruled out and selected various solutions and techniques for almost every part of the machines and their build process.
 I learned lessons ranging from how to build a serial communication protocol to the disadvantages of ordering parts from china.